-Curt Young returns for his fourth season of his second stint as A's pitching coach.
+Curt Young returns for his fifth season of his second stint as A's pitching coach.
 He was originally appointed to the position Dec.
 2, 2003 and spent seven seasons with the A's before joining the Boston Red Sox as their pitching coach in 2011.
-The 2015 season marks Young's 31st year in the Oakland organization, which includes 12 years as a player, eight years as a Minor League coach and 11 years as the major league pitching coach.
+The 2016 season marks Young's 32nd year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and 12 years as the major league pitching coach.

-Under Young's guidance, the A's have finished second in the American League in ERA in each of the last three seasons.
+Under Young's guidance, the A's finished second in the American League in ERA in three straight seasons from 2012-14.
 The 2014 club posted a 3.22 ERA, which was seventh lowest in Oakland history and the lowest since 1990 (3.18).
-The A's now have a 3.42 ERA over the last three years, which is the lowest in the AL and fourth lowest in the majors.
 During his tenure as coach from 2004-10, Oakland pitchers posted an AL-best 4.03 ERA and held opponents to an AL-low .257 average while allowing the fewest home runs (1,062) in the league.
 His 2010 staff led the AL with a 3.56 ERA and 17 shutouts, while A's starters registered a Major League-best 3.47 ERA, the lowest such mark in the AL at the time since the 1990 Red Sox (3.32).
 In 2011, Boston pitchers ranked third in the American League in strikeouts (1,213) and opponent batting average (.247) and tied for fourth in shutouts (13).

 Young began his coaching career in 1996 with the A's affiliate in the Arizona Rookie League.
 He spent three seasons in Scottsdale before he was named pitching coach at Class A Visalia in 1999.
 Young spent the next three years as the pitching coach at Double-A Midland.
 His first Midland staff compiled a 4.60 ERA, which was the lowest figure posted by the club in 15 years.
 His 2001 staff bettered the previous year's figure by 20 points, finishing with a 4.40 ERA, and in 2002 the RockHounds finished with a 3.88 ERA.
 Young was promoted to Triple-A Sacramento for the 2003 season and the River Cats posted the fourth best ERA in the Pacific Coast League (3.90) en route to the PCL Championship.

 Young graduated from Arthur Hill High School in Saginaw, Mich., where he also starred as a quarterback, and attended Central Michigan University.
 In 1980, he pitched for the United States team in the World Amateur Baseball Tournament in Japan.
-Curt makes his offseason home in Scottsdale, Ariz. with his wife, Kathy, and their two sons (Daniel and Jamie) and daughter (Shannon).
+Curt and his wife, Kathy, make their offseason home in Scottsdale, Ariz.
+They have two sons (Daniel and Jamie) and a daughter (Shannon).